IN INCUBATION UNDER THE GUIDANCE OF

 Where it’s so wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

 TWO

-By mid-morning, shaking off the ice
+Shaking off the ice

-From the womb of night, and an unlived life
+From the womb of night

 The crowd came down to Kennedy